mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 ## 2018

+1. Song, G., & Chai, W. (2018).
+Collaborative learning for deep neural networks. *Advances in neural information processing systems*, *31*.
+     - TP: a novel training framework by proposing multiple head learning to same task
+       - Figure 1: some design option.
+     - multiple classifier heads of the same network are simultaneously trained on the same training data to improve generalization and robustness to label noise with no extra inference cost.
+       -  acquires the strengths from auxiliary training, multi-task learning and knowledge distillation.
+       - Act as regularizer to each other at extra parameter cost.
+       - intermediate-level representation (ILR) sharing with backpropagation rescaling aggregates the gradient flows from all heads, which reduces training computational complexity, facilitates supervision to the shared layers.
+     - Related works: General Label smoothing, Two-way distillation, Self-distillation/born-again NN.
 1. Tanaka, D., Ikami, D., Yamasaki, T., & Aizawa, K. (2018).
 Joint optimization framework for learning with noisy labels.
 In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 5552-5560).
      - To avoid overfiting to noisy labels TP proposes a joint optimization framework of learning DNN parameters and estimating true labels.
        -  can correct labels during training by **alternating** update of network parameters and labels